dalemusser/MUENGR_ITCurriculum/INFOTC 4425 iOS App Development II/INFOTC 4425 iOS App Development II.md

 #### Prerequisites

-INFOTC 4405 iOS App Development I or INFOTC 4500 Team-Based Mobile Device Application Development or permission of the instructor.
+INFOTC 4405 iOS App Development 1 or INFOTC 4500 Team-Based Mobile Device Application Development or permission of the instructor.

 #### Class Location and Meeting Time